Skip to content

 On a news podcast today, a journalist referenced posts on Twitter, Threads, Truth Social and other coal media sites today while discussing a current geopolitical issue.
 This is commonplace.
 Journalists frequently rely on social media posts for stories, quotes and analysis.
 So do politicians, corporate leaders, celebrities, media personalities and influencers.

 You know who doesn’t?
 Me.
 And, I’d suspect, hundreds of millions of other people.
-Those rest of us who aren’t in an online bubble don’t speak in 244 characters or less (Twitter), 2 minute sound bites (YouTube) or 30 second video clips (TikTok).
-We interact with people face to face, on the phone, at work, in school, when shopping, socializing and throughout our lives.
-Our interactions with other people occur over minutes, hours, days, weeks and years.
+Those of us who aren’t in an online bubble don’t speak in 244 characters or less (Twitter), 2 minute sound bites (YouTube), 30 second video clips (TikTok) and hot takes.
+We interact with people face to face, by phone, at work, in school, when shopping, socializing and throughout our lives.
+Our interactions with others occur over minutes, hours, days, weeks and years.

 The online world is an abnormal, constrained artifice that does not mirror reality.
-In this world, coarseness, snark, aggression, partisanship and hyperbole fester.
+In this world, coarseness, snark, aggression, partisanship, vitriol and hyperbole fester.

 This has created a major communications gap because the people who control and influence government, corporations, and society increasingly rely on the internet to understand and communicate with the broader public.
 Unfortunately, this online bubble is not representative of how real people think or act.